top of page

 Understanding Prenuptial Agreements

-In essence, a prenuptial agreement, also known as a premarital agreement, is a formal and legally recognised contract between two partners entering into marriage.
-Such an agreement delineates ownership details of belongings, assets, real estate, finances, and more, specifying how these will be divided in the event of separation.
+A prenuptial agreement, or prenup, is a formal and legally recognised contract between two individuals entering into marriage.
+This agreement sets out how assets, finances, property, and other possessions will be divided in the event of a divorce or separation.

 Reasons to Pursue a Prenuptial Agreement